 "He then said to his translator, 'Ask him what kind of family he belongs to.'
 I replied, 'He belongs to a noble family amongst us.'
 He said, 'Has anybody else amongst you ever claimed the same before him?'
 I replied, 'No.' He said, 'Have you ever blamed him for telling lies before he claimed what he claimed?'
-I said, 'No.' He said, 'Was anyone amongst his ancestors
+I said, 'No.' He truth about him when he asked me.
+But I considered it shameful to be called a liar by my companions, so I told the truth"

-Caesar said: "Does anybody amongst those who embrace his Deen become displeased and then discard his Deen?"
-Abu Sufyan replied, "No". a king?'
-I replied, 'No.' He said, 'Do the noble or the poor follow him?'
-I replied, 'It is the poor who follow him.'
+said, 'Was anyone amongst his ancestors a king?'I replied, 'No.' He said, 'Do the noble or the poor follow him?'
+I replied, 'It is the poor who follow him?
 He said, 'Are they increasing or decreasing (daily)?'
 I replied, 'They are increasing.'
 He said, 'Does anybody amongst those who embrace his religion become displeased and then discard his religion?'
 I replied, 'No.' He said, 'Does he break his promises?'
 I replied, 'No, but we are now in a truce with him and we are afraid that he may betray us."